Nexela/PickerBlueprinter/readme.md

 Switch Whitelist/Blacklist modes with SHIFT-G while holding a deconstruction planner.

 Switch Tile Filter and Tile selection modes with CTRL-ALT-G and CTRL-SHIFT-G while holding a deconstruction planner.

+### Bot Blueprint Prioritizer

+Use the shortcut or keybind CTRL-D to re-issue any construction bot orders in your personal construction area.
+This feature can be toggled on and off with a startup setting, as well as disabling itself if the Bot Prioritizer mod is installed.